-External assurance of Sustainability Reports refers to the activity of reviewing an organization’s performance based on the contents of its sustainability reports.
-It assists organizations in improving their reporting processes, data management, and accountability, which improves sustainability disclosers and ultimately, performance.
+External assurance of Sustainability Reports refers to the activity of reviewing an organization’s performance based on the contents of its sustainability report.
+It assists organizations in improving their reporting processes, data management, and accountability, which improves sustainability disclosures and ultimately, performance.
 External assurance confirms to stakeholders and key decision-makers that all information used for business decisions is credible and complies with recognized frameworks.
 It can also boost the trust in the validity of the company’s sustainability performance data.

 The statements made in the reports must be accurate and credible for stakeholders, especially investors, to use in order to make effective decisions.
 This is the role of the globally recognized standard: AA1000 Assurance Standard.